darkeclipz/computing-system/README.md

 # Computing System
 This is a C# implementation of the book The Elements of Computing Systems by Noam Nisan & Shimon Schocken.
 Instead of grabbing a soldering iron, all the logic is done with C# implementations of logical gates to simulate it as much as possible.
-And for the same reason I don't want to spend hours with a soldering iron, I also don't like repetetive code.
-This also has been fixed as much as possible with C#.
-However, all the logic that is performed is done with the hardware implementations.
+For this same reason, I also tried to minimize repetitive code.
+However, I want to make sure that any logic that is performed is only done by the logical building blocks that are created in the project.

+Also worth noting is that the clock speed is very low.
+It is estimated for 50 cycles per second.
+For the clock I am using a Timer which lowest tick speed is 1 m/s.
+So the theoretical speed with the Timer is about 500 cycles per second.
+I also don't think it is worth it to implement any other mechanism because the Windows OS scheduler will &@#$ it up.

 ## Setup
 Currently only the hardware is working.
 It can be seen by cloning the project and running the tests.